- Combining the Internet connections on Windows 10 will bring you more efficient and stable traffic.

 The first method refers to avoiding the metric value computing done by the system.
 What does this mean?

 Well, if you have two connections at the same time, Windows will use the automatic metric value to determine what connection is more efficient and stick with it.

 The second connection will stay as a backup, in case the primary disconnects or significantly drops down on metrics.

 The second method applies only to two LAN/WAN connections and it basically bridges both connections for dual-bandwidth.
 Here’s how to set it up:

-- Navigate to Control Panel > Network and Internet > Network and Sharing Center > Change adapter settings.
+- Navigate to Control Panel, select Network and Internet, then click on Network and Sharing Center and select Change adapter settings.

 - Press and hold CTRL and click both connections to highlight them.

 - Right-click on one of the connections and choose Bridge Connections.

 Sometimes system resources won’t comply, and you’ll get stuck with a third-party app.

 Using a non-system software for something as simple as this might come off a bit strange, but a lot of users weren’t able to utilize neither of two ways from the first method.